Mad Dog

 Mad Dog actor Morris Perry in The Price of Fear

-A repeat broadcast of a ghostly 1973 radio play featuring Morris Perry (Fenton, Mad Dog) was heard on BBC 7 in April.
+A REPEAT BROADCAST of a ghostly 1973 radio play featuring Morris Perry (Fenton, Mad Dog) was heard on BBC 7 in April.

 Perry appears in an installment of the Vincent Price-narrated The Price of Fear entitled Come as You Are as a husband in an unhappy marriage who meets a grisly end when his efforts to do away with his disloyal wife go badly wrong.